+In the range of 0.1 Hz and below, the training is done on the basis of simple waveform-following, in which the brain merely witnesses the time course of the tonic Slow Cortical Potential (SCP), which directly reflects cortical excitability (Elbert, 1993).
+The frequency is too low for conventional amplitude-based training with thresholding.
+Placement is always bipolar.
+The dynamics of the signal then reflect the fluctuating differential cortical activation between the two active scalp sites, and the brain is observed to engage quite effectively with that information.
 The approach differs from the well-known SCP training that operates on transient behavior in that it removes the dependence on cognitive engagement with the task (Birbaumer, 1999).
-In the new approach, there is no overt challenge.
-There is not even a requirement that the trainee be apprised of the actual signal, or even to be aware of the training procedure at all.
-Nevertheless, the trainee typically responds fairly promptly to the signal with a shift in arousal level, alertness, and vigilance, and such within-session response permits the optimization of the target frequency.
+The trainee typically responds to the signal with a shift in arousal level, alertness, and vigilance, and such within-session response permits the optimization of the target frequency.
 The objective is to determine the frequency at which the trainee is optimally calm, alert, and euthymic.
-The training proceeds under conditions of the best-regulated state accessible to that nervous system at that moment.
 In the absence of felt or reported within-session response, the training is optimized on the basis of session-to-session changes.

 The frequency-specificity of the conventional training carries over into the infra-low frequency region.
 For that reason, we refer to this approach as infra-low frequency (ILF) training.
 The new approach completely took over our practice in 2006, and appeared to yield better and more rapid results for all clinical conditions typically seen in a neurofeedback practice.
 Over time, the clinical reach was broadened to cover more challenging clients by extending the frequency range of training to below 0.01Hz.
-Even at such low frequencies, the dynamical aspects of the signal are sufficient to engage the brain, and to do so quite promptly.
+Even at such low frequencies, the dynamical aspects of the signal were sufficient to engage the brain.

 Electrode placements carried over from the higher-frequency region.
 These have in fact remained fairly invariant since the late nineties, but within that basic framework some tactical shifts have taken place.
-Brain instabilities were uniformly addressed with the inter-hemispheric placement T3-T41 (Othmer, 2015).
+Brain instabilities were uniformly addressed with the inter-hemispheric placement T3-T4 (Othmer, 2015).
 This has been found to be more effective clinically than the C3-C4 placement that was more commonplace early on in the field (Quirk, 1995).
 It has therefore become the default starting placement for the brain instabilities.